yuhuan-wu/P2T/README.md

-# P2T
+# Pyramid Pooling Transformer for Scene Understanding
-Pyramid Pooling Transformer for Scene Understanding
+Code will be released soon...